Development, Law, and Economics

 CRADLE connects faculty and students at Cornell with leading thinkers in academia, government, international development, civil society, and the private sector.
 Participants come from diverse disciplines and vocations, but all share an interest in social and institutional development, finance, and global economic policy.

-The Einaudi Center’s Cornell Global Perspectives imprint at Cornell University Press will publish Law, Economics, and Conflict in 2021.
-Edited by CRADLE directors Kaushik Basu and Robert Hockett, the book grew out of the 2018 conference in New York City that kicked off the CRADLE initiative.
-CRADLE will host a conference—100 Years of Economic Development at Cornell—on the Ithaca campus in April 2021.
+Edited by CRADLE directors Kaushik Basu and Robert Hockett, Law, Economics, and Conflict grew out of the 2018 conference in New York City that kicked off the CRADLE initiative.
+The Einaudi Center’s Cornell Global Perspectives imprint at Cornell University Press published the volume in August 2021.

 Directors